 Mama Smiles shows us how she made her house with a toddler (no small feat!) from scratch!

-Caked Alaska shows us how to make a beautiful graham cracker house (unlike my ramshackle shanty town houses).
+Caked Alaska shows us how to make a beautiful graham cracker gingerbread house (unlike my ramshackle shanty town houses).
 And this post from Kelley Moore is also lovely.

 Not exactly gingerbread, but we made these jelly bean matzo houses earlier this year and I couldn’t resist sharing, just to show that with some icing and candy, you can turn just about anything into a house.